paulrayner/exploreddd.github.com/src/workshops/scott-wlaschin.md

                 <p>Instructions on how to install F# will be provided before the workshop</p>
                 <h2 class="text-center">About Scott Wlaschin</h2>
                 <div class="speaker-img-in-content scott-wlaschin keep-color"></div>
                 <p>Scott Wlaschin is a developer, architect and author.
-He is the author of the popular F# site fsharpforfunandprofit.com, and the book "Domain Modeling Made Functional", published by Pragmatic Bookshelf.</p>
+He is the author of the popular F# site fsharpforfunandprofit.com and the book "Domain Modeling Made Functional", published by Pragmatic Bookshelf.</p>
-                <p>Known for his non-academic approach to functional programming, Scott is a popular speaker and has given talks at NDC, F# Exchange, DDD Europe, and other conferences around the world.</p>
+                <p>Known for his non-academic approach to functional programming, Scott is a popular speaker and has given talks at Explore DDD, NDC, F# Exchange, DDD Europe, and other conferences around the world.</p>
                 <div class="col-xs-12" align="center">
                     <a class="btn" href="https://ti.to/EDDD/explore-ddd-2021-spring-workshops">REGISTER NOW</a>
                 </div>